eliviery/bib/README.md

 # bib

-Holy Bible Development with NodeJS, PostgreSQL and Sequelize
+Holy Bible API with NodeJS, PostgreSQL and Sequelize

+---

 ```javascript
     if(faithfulness(you.Faith) === true){